 Some of the goals I set at the end of 2020 fell apart in the wake of these changes, as did the time and energy I had to complete them.
 Even when I did have the opportunity to tinker, I felt a general apathy about doing it, often opting to turn my brain off instead.
 In other words, I wrote very little code for fun this year (the majority of which built this website), and ended up consuming a lot of TV, movies, and video games.
 Not that there's anything inherently wrong with that (Auri appreciated all the lap time), but it's not what I'd set out to do.

 I read a lot of books.
-More than I've ever read in a year — 26 books, one for every other week of the year.
+More than I've ever read in a year — 26 books, one for every other week.
 The reading list is summarized nicely below, mostly picked from the library pile, with a few recommended ad-hoc by friends.
 My favorites had to be the third novel and surrounding novellas of the Skyward series by Brandon Sanderson, the Priory of the Orange Tree by Samantha Shannon, and The Forever Sea by Joshua Phillip Johnson.
 Special shout-out to Eric May for recommending Walkable City by Jeff Speck, which changed the way I look at my neighborhood.

 In preparation for all that glorious DMing, I also did a lot of painting, in an effort to utilize the backlog of models I printed in 2019-2020.
 You can see one of my later terrain pieces above, with a sneak peek of some of the minis in the background.
 While tedious to setup and teardown a space for in the apartment, this was one of the few relaxing activities I had left this year, and I found myself coming back to it consistently.